Opinion | The ‘highly educated elites’ are stuck in a nightmare of their own making

 It’s soothing to retort that such things are worse when they emit from the White House.
 And it’s correct.
 But it’s also useless.
 Right or wrong, society still needs conservative cooperation.

-We’re asking them to serve the common good by temporarily giving up things they consider vital, even if othersdon’t: church, Thanksgiving, political power.
+We’re asking them to serve the common good by temporarily giving up things they consider vital, even if others don’t: church, Thanksgiving, political power.
 If we’re not willing to walk the talk and put our own values on the line, how dare we ask it of others?
 And, if we do, why on earth would they listen?

 Read more from Megan McArdle’s archive, follow her on Twitter or subscribe to her updates on Facebook.